China Eastern Airlines

-China Eastern Airlines (branded as China Eastern) is a major airline in China, headquartered in Changning, Shanghai.
+China Eastern Airlines (branded as China Eastern) is a major airline in China, headquartered in Minhang, Shanghai.
 It is one of the three major airlines in the country, along with Air China and China Southern Airlines.

-China Eastern’s main hubs are Shanghai Pudong International Airport and Shanghai Hongqiao International Airport, both located in Shanghai.
+China Eastern's main hubs are Shanghai Pudong International Airport and Shanghai Hongqiao International Airport, both located in Shanghai.
 In terms of passenger traffic, it is the country's second largest airline after China Southern Airlines.
 In 2021, its operational revenue was 67,127 million RMB with assets totaling 286,548 million RMB.
-China Eastern (along with its subsidiary Shanghai Airlines) became the 14th member of SkyTeam on June 21, 2011.
+China Eastern (along with its subsidiary Shanghai Airlines) became the 14th member of SkyTeam on 21 June 2011.

 History

-China Eastern Airlines was established on June 25, 1988, under the Civil Aviation Administration of China Huadong Administration.
+China Eastern Airlines was established on 25 June 1988, under the Civil Aviation Administration of China Huadong Administration.
 In 1997, China Eastern took over the unprofitable China General Aviation and also became the country's first airline to offer shares on the international market.
 In 1998, it founded China Cargo Airlines in a joint venture with COSCO.
 In March 2001, it completed the takeover of Great Wall Airlines.
 China Yunnan Airlines and China Northwest Airlines merged into China Eastern Airlines in 2003.
 Since 2025, the company slogan is Connecting all the wonders of the world (连接世界的精彩).